elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * How about data that is never read?

- * “Bad things happen to good data”
+ * "Bad things happen to good data"

      - A disk corruption changes data value

  * Anti-Entropy-Service

-     - Run periodically to ensure “good data remains good”
+     - Run periodically to ensure "good data remains good"

  * Summary